sighupio/fury-kubernetes-monitoring/katalog/grafana/README.md

 ## Add new dashboards

-You can create a ConfigMap/Secret in your namespace with a JSON of a grafana dashboard and then labeling it with the label key `grafana-sighup-dashboard`, the value of the label is up to you.
-Labeling it, the sidecar k8s-sidecar will take care of it and inject it into a shared volume where grafana does a lookup and discover it.
+Grafana will try to load automatically all the files inside configMaps that have the `grafana-sighup-dashboard` label from **all** namespaces.

+To add a custom dashboard to Grafana, follow the next steps:

+1. Create a configMap that includes the dashboard definition `json` file (you can include more than one json per configMap)
+2. Add the `grafana-sighup-dashboard` **label** to the configMap, the value is not important.
+3. If you want to put the dashboard(s) in a specific Grafana folder, for example `myfolder`, add the following **annotation** to the configMap: `grafana-folder: myfolder`.

-Look at the [dashboards](dashboards) folder `kustomization.yaml` for an example.
+Look at the [dashboards](dashboards) folder `kustomization.yaml` for some examples.

 ## Add new datasource

 Additionally, you can create a ConfigMap/Secret in your namespace with a datasource definition then labeling it with the label key `grafana-sighup-datasource`, the value of the label is up to you.
 Labeling it, the sidecar k8s-sidecar will take care of it and inject it into a shared volume and send an API reload signal to grafana itself.

 Look at the [datasources](datasources) folder `kustomization.yaml` for an example.

 ## Deployment